libogonek/ogonek/README.md

 ## Helping out

 Any feedback is appreciated.
-I am still designing and fleshing out some parts of the APIs, so I appreciate any bug reports or design suggestions.
+I am still designing and fleshing out some parts of the APIs, so I appreciate any [bug reports][issue tracker] or design suggestions.

 I often discuss my design in the [C++ Lounge][lounge] on Stack Overflow.
 Feel free to join me there.